Legal Notice

 (2) All underlying documentation that is essential for the understanding of the transaction

-For each STACR transaction, the Preliminary Private Placement Memorandum or Preliminary Offering Circular, as applicable, is made available to prospective investors by the dealer syndicate prior to pricing.
-Following closing, the Private Placement Memorandum, Offering Circular, trust agreement, capital contribution agreement, risk retention letter, collateral administration agreement, debt agreement, global agency agreement and exchange administrator agreement, as applicable, are available under here on the STACR Page of the CRT website.
-The Indenture is available upon request.
+Following closing, the Final Private Placement Memorandum, Final Offering Circular, Indenture, trust agreement, capital contribution agreement, securitization regulation agreement/risk retention letter, collateral administration agreement, debt agreement, global agency agreement and exchange administrator agreement, as applicable, are available here.

 (3) A transaction summary or overview of the main features of the securitization, including certain specified details.

 For each STACR transaction, the Preliminary Private Placement Memorandum or Preliminary Offering Circular, as applicable, made available to prospective investors by the dealer syndicate prior to pricing, is intended to provide all information needed to fully understand the transaction and make a fully informed investment decision.
-This includes deal structure diagrams; information related to risks of the investment, roles performed by the transaction parties, credit enhancement, cash flows, loss waterfall, deal triggers, deal termination events, and investor voting rights; and descriptions of the underlying collateral.
+This includes deal structure diagrams, information related to risks of the investment, roles performed by the transaction parties, credit enhancement, cash flows, loss waterfall, deal triggers, deal termination events, investor voting rights and descriptions of the underlying collateral.
 In addition, during marketing and prior to pricing, an Investor Presentation is available for viewing through Deal Roadshow.
 Please contact your dealer for relevant access credentials.

 General information about the program and deal structures can be found in our CRT Handbook.